Navigating between tabs (Ionic React)¶

 method to go to the tab having the number obtained from the user utterance.

-You can test it: run the app, click the Alan button and say: Go to the second tab
+You can test it: run the app, click the Alan AI button and say: Go to the second tab

 .
 The app will open the second tab.
 Then say: Go to the fifth tab